 With movie must go popcorn

 If you are watching a movie you need popcorn!
-Pop it yourself in a brown bag and it will be ready in a flash. (via Bless this Mess Please)
+Pop it in a brown bag and put into their Christmas Eve box ready for their favourite festive movies. (via Bless this Mess Please)

 Hang an ornament on the tree